rwcitek/ABQ_AirQuality_Parser/README.md

 - [https://www.cabq.gov](https://www.cabq.gov)

 ### Historical air quality data directory

 - [http://data.cabq.gov/airquality/aqindex/history/](http://data.cabq.gov/airquality/aqindex/history/)

-Note: This parser currently works with just the first block of files herein.
-Later files have just linefeed line endings.
-Work is underway to make an option to change the line ending match in the parser to be whatever you want.

-And there are other changes not recognized by this parser currently.
+There are changes in later files in that directory not recognized by this parser currently.
 Work is underway to address these bugs.
 Interestingly though, the FORMAT_VERSION key is still 2!

 ## Grammar